-Even though it still remains a small share of the global financial system, Islamic finance industry has expanded rapidly, with annual growth rates of 10 to 15 percent over the past decade.
-And today, Shariah-compliant financial assets are estimated to be close to U.S. $2 trillion, compared to roughly U.S. $200 billion in the late 1990s.
-Many countries already have sizeable Islamic finance industries, including Bahrain, Brunei, Indonesia, Islamic Republic of Iran, Malaysia, Pakistan, Sudan, and the UAE.
-There is also a growing interest in Islamic finance from non-Muslim countries (for example, the United Kingdom, Hong Kong SAR, China, Luxembourg and South Africa), providing further evidence that this hitherto niche market has entered into the mainstream of global finance.
+Even though it remains a small share of the global financial system as a development challenge, the Islamic finance industry has expanded rapidly, with annual growth rates of 10 to 15 percent over the past decade.
+And today, Shariah-compliant financial assets are estimated to be close to the U.S. $2 trillion, compared to the roughly U.S. $200 billion in the late 1990s.
+Many countries already have sizeable Islamic finance industries, including Bahrain, Brunei, Indonesia, the Islamic Republic of Iran, Malaysia, Pakistan, Sudan, and the UAE.
+There is also a growing interest in Islamic finance from non-Muslim countries (for example, the United Kingdom, Hong Kong SAR, China, Luxembourg, and South Africa), providing further evidence that this hitherto niche market has entered into the mainstream of global finance.

 - avoidance of debt and prohibition of “interest”